 We’re all in this together.
 So, to help:

 A. Keep our roads safe

-B. Be considerate of the well-being
+B. Be considerate of the well-being of everyone

 C. Curtail possible personal injury